Person rescued after being swept out to sea by massive waves at Owhiro Bay, Wellington

 The swells are expected to peak at midday at a height of 6 metres, "which is really quite high".

-Dramatic video posted on social media shows large waves plunging onto the footpaths and roads in Owhiro Bay.
+Dramatic video posted on social media shows large waves pouring on to the footpaths and roads in Owhiro Bay.

-The swells are forecasted to move northeast and away from New Zealand tomorrow.
+The swells are forecast to move northeast and away from New Zealand tomorrow.

 Best said even though weather in Wellington was fine and calm, swells could often be impacted by winds far away from the country blowing on a large stretch of water for a long period of time.